 “Our objective is to offer affordable first class holidays personalized to small groups of individuals and families who would like a break from crowded tourist sites and experience Egypt from a different perspective” Tim Baily: Founder of African Angler Pty Ltd.

-Here is your chance to do something completely different, come on a desert lake safari to explore Lake Nasser’s magnificent desert landscapes and biodiversity in your own private live aboard boat supported by a well-appointed mother ship and safari crew who will take good care of you on an African style safari; an experience which cannot be underestimated.
-Refer to Safari Boats & Crew.
+If you enjoy nature and the out of doors then here is a chance to experience a totally unique outdoor adventure which is also ideal for families.
+Come on a small boat safari to explore Lake Nasser’s magnificent desert landscapes and biodiversity in your own private live aboard boat supported by a well-appointed mother ship and safari crew who will take good care of you on an African style boat safari; an experience which cannot be underestimated.

-For your live aboard boat you can charter either a House Boat or a Safari Boat which you will have for your own exclusive use.
-Each boat is skippered by an English speaking Nubian guide with extensive local knowledge many of our guides have had more than 15 years’ experience on Lake Nasser.
+For your live aboard boat you can charter either a House Boat or a Safari Boat for your own exclusive use.
+Each boat is skippered by an English speaking Nubian guide with extensive local knowledge many of them have had more than 15 years’ experience.